641i130/raspberry-pi-weather-logger/README.md

 # raspberry-pi-weather-logger
-A Raspberry Pi weather logger using the vellman DHT11 sensor and the google sheets api to log the temperature and humidity.
+A Raspberry Pi weather logger using the [Velleman DHT11 Sensor](https://www.velleman.eu/products/view/?id=435536) and the Google Sheets API to log the temperature and humidity.